beekhof/beekhof.github.io/_posts/2018-03-05-tbd-fencing.md

 - openstack
 ---

+## Protecting Database Centric Applications

 In the same way that some application require the ability to persist records to disk, for some applications the loss of access to the database means game over.

-Cinder-volume is one such application and while discussing various options for preventing SPoFs, I landed on the idea of using the database itself as a mechanism to ensure consistent access.

-As cinder-volume moves towards an active/active model, it is important that a failure in one peer does not represent a SPoF.
-In the Cinder architecture, the API server has no way to know if the cinder-volume process is fully functional.
+Cinder-volume is one such application and as it moves towards an active/active model, it is important that a failure in one peer does not represent a SPoF.
+In the Cinder architecture, the API server has no way to know if the cinder- volume process is fully functional.

 A cinder-volume process that has lost access to the database will still receive requests from the API server and act on them, however it will not be